The Potential of Proton Therapy

 - the footprint dedicated to shielding

-- the facility required to house the facility
+- the facility required to house the accelerator

 Advanced Oncotherapy believes that the LIGHT technology can address those issues and become a game changer for the market of proton therapy systems.